Meghan Markle claims George Floyd's death triggered "hundreds of unhealed wounds."

 His death sparked worldwide protests and demonstrations against police brutality and institutional racism.

-Chauvin was sentenced to 22 years and six months behind bars after being found guilty of unintentional second-degree murder, third-degree murder and second-degree manslaughter.
+Chauvin was found guilty of unintentional second-degree murder, third-degree murder, and second-degree manslaughter and sentenced to 22 years and six months in prison.

-Before being sentenced, he had finally broken is silence on the horrific events, briefly offering his condolences to Floyd’s loved ones.
+He had finally broken his silence on the horrific events before being sentenced, briefly offering his condolences to Floyd’s loved ones.

 The guilty verdict was viewed as a watershed moment in US policing history.